Niklaus48/myapp/blueprint.md

     * **Dynamic Profile Button:** The app bar now displays a profile icon for logged-in users and a "Sign In" button for guests.
     * **Sign Out:** Users can sign out from their profile screen.
     * **Real-Time UI Updates:** The UI automatically updates based on the user's authentication state.
+    * **Post-Authentication Redirect:** Users are automatically redirected to the product list page after a successful sign-in or sign-up.
+    * **Automatic Sign-In on Sign-Up:** New users are automatically signed in after creating an account.
+    * **Improved Sign-In Button Visibility:** The "Sign In" button now has a contrasting color, making it easily visible on the app bar.
 * **Tabbed Profile Screen:** The profile section is organized into three tabs:
     * **Favorites:** Users can view a list of their favorited items, accessed through their profile.
     * **Order History:** A dedicated screen to display the user's past orders.